 - Do not dig around or pick through your food with your chopsticks to find a special morsel.
 Eat uniformly.

 Although most infractions of basic Chinese table manners will be immediately forgiven, these next three rules could make the difference between a good experience or ruining someone's meal.

-Prevent any potential embarrassment of yourself or your host by closely observing these important bits of etiquette:
+Prevent any potential embarrassment to yourself or your host by closely observing these important bits of etiquette:

 - Toothpicks are often supplied at the end of a meal.
 Use your other hand to cover your mouth while digging between teeth.
 Unlike the other rules, this one has nothing to do with death; it just prevents a gross spectacle.